jurriaan/aico/README.md

 - `aico init`: Creates a `.ai_session.json` file in the current directory.
 - `aico add <files...>`: Adds one or more files to the session context.
 - `aico drop <files...>`: Removes one or more files from the context.
-- `aico tokens`: Shows a breakdown of token usage and estimated cost for the current context.
 - `aico ask "<instruction>"`: Have a conversation with the AI for planning and discussion.
 - `aico gen | generate-patch "<instruction>"`: Generate code modifications as a unified diff.
 - `aico prompt "<instruction>"`: A power-user command for sending unformatted prompts.
 Primarily intended for scripting or addons (like `aico commit`).
 Prefer `ask` or `gen` for general use.